-- 15 credits from approved list of courses in academic, professional, and creative writing
+- 15 credits must come from approved list of courses in academic, professional, and creative writing

-- 10 credits from approved list of courses in theory, history, and design
+- 10 credits must come from approved list of courses in theory, history, and design

 - No more than five credits may be counted from Creative Writing or from courses outside the English department.
 ENGL 295 and 491 may not be applied to the minor.